What are your areas of expertise?

 Tell us about your education.

 I hold a Bachelor of Arts degree in Psychology from the University of Central Florida and a Master of Science degree in Mental Health Counseling from Capella University.
-I recently completed training and certification for Accelerated Resolution Therapy (ART).
+I am trained and received certification as an Adoption-Competent therapist, and I recently completed training and certification for Accelerated Resolution Therapy (ART).
 For more information about ART please click here.